cobusgreyling/moltbook-17-studies/README.md

 ---

-## The Scale Of The Research Response
+## The scale of the research response

 Within twelve days of Moltbook's launch in late January 2026, researchers descended on it like field biologists discovering a new species.